 Clear Aligners vs. Traditional Braces

 How can clear aligners fix your teeth?
 Step one is to examine your smile goals and problems and 3D-scan your denture.
 Step two is to design your first mold.
 The third step would be to learn how to wear the appliance.
-And the final step is a checkup with your orthodontist to see how are you and your mandibles adjusting.
+The final step is a checkup with your orthodontist to see how are you and your mandibles adjusting.
 After this, you should get new molds every two to three weeks to follow up on the teeth’ movement.

 However, acrylic aligners cannot solve every problem.
 Some issues may require the assistance of traditional metal braces.
-Your orthodontist will guide you on this, and you can find a treatment plan that suits your esthetic and medical goals.
+Your Ann Arbor orthodontist will guide you on this, and you can find a treatment plan that suits your esthetic and medical goals.

 If you are skeptical about the whole new technology thing and the results that can be achieved, it can be a good thing for you to know more about the materials and super-specialized tech that makes it all possible.